-Addressing the first point around governance structures, a strong value across European higher education is institutional autonomy – the freedom to govern themselves across financial, staffing, organizational, and staffing decisions.
+Addressing the first point around governance structures, a strong value across European higher education is institutional autonomy – the freedom to self-govern across financial, staffing, organizational, and staffing decisions.
 This has until recently been most fully realised in the UK (Erçetin and Finden, 2016).
 However, this institutional autonomy is now being challenged.
-First, market reforms have introduced a level of state regulation that was hitherto absent (for example the Higher Education Reform Act of 2017 introduced a regulator for higher education in England).
-In this way, in the UK marketisation of higher education has occurred through an increase in state regulation and control, with less autonomy for higher education institutions (McCaig, 2018), and greater external challenge.
+First, market reforms have introduced a level of state regulation that was hitherto absent (for example, the Higher Education Reform Act of 2017 introduced a regulator for higher education in England).
+In this way, in the UK, the marketisation of higher education has occurred through an increase in state regulation and control, with less autonomy for higher education institutions (McCaig, 2018) and greater external challenge.
 This includes proposed statutory requirements for higher education institutions to address sexual misconduct (Office for Students, 2021).

 A second challenge to institutional autonomy comes from discourses and practices relating to student ‘employability’.
-Within UK conservatoires, competing discourses between musical values of classical music and the discourse of employability have been documented, as Ford (2010) describes, through competing ideals of the ‘professional’ musician.
+Within UK conservatoires, competing discourses between the musical values of classical music and the discourse of employability have been documented, as Ford (2010) describes, through competing ideals of the ‘professional’ musician.
 In her study, some students and teachers in conservatoires espoused a discourse of ‘art for art’s sake’ whereby ‘the intrinsic worth of the canon was held up as a justification for being a professional, and the maintenance of these [values] was seen as the goal’ (Ford, 2010: 208).
 A ‘competing image of the professional’ was articulated by those who upheld the discourse of employability: ‘one which measured the professional’s worth in terms of earning money’ (Ford, 2010: 208).
-The pressures on institutions towards ‘employability’ are incentivised through the use of national metrics to measure graduate employment, thus further diluting institutional autonomy and demonstrating external influence through institutions of the market.
+The pressures on institutions towards ‘employability’ are incentivised through the use of national metrics to measure graduate employment, thus further diluting institutional autonomy and demonstrating external influence through the institutions of the market.

-As these examples show, in the UK marketisation of higher education has occurred through an increase in state regulation and control.
+As these examples show, in the UK, the marketisation of higher education has occurred through an increase in state regulation and control.
 Such regulation also includes proposed legal requirements on higher education institutions to address sexual misconduct (Office for Students, 2021).
-These requirements can be seen as a ‘mode of authority’ that aims to shape institutional actions within a wider marketised context in order to address sexual misconduct and harassment to occur in higher education.
+These requirements can be seen as a ‘mode of authority’ that aims to shape institutional actions within a wider marketised context in order to address the sexual misconduct and harassment that occurs in higher education.
 However, while there have been steps towards addressing sexual misconduct in UK conservatoires (e.g. Kopelman et al., 2020), these steps have not challenged the established forms of authority in classical music that might disrupt the conducive context.

 Indeed, the second way of understanding ‘external challenge’ further illuminates this point: the question of whether there exist competing modes of authority that can destabilise the power-knowledge systems that shape students’ and staff subjectivities within conservatoires.
 These power-knowledge systems rely on the intensive, lengthy period of socialisation that is normal for classical musicians on entering higher music education (Bull, 2019; Hall, 2017; Wagner, 2015).
 This socialisation tends to create closed social and musical worlds and strong identities as classical musicians (Bull, 2019).
 These closed social worlds that classical music students inhabit means that they are not exposed to challenges to the modes of authority that exist within music higher education institutions.
 Therefore, while higher music education institutions may be increasingly subjected to external challenge through marketisation and employability discourses, it appears that the social and ‘genre worlds’ of music students are not.
-The way forward therefore lies not in replacing patriarchal conservatoire authority with neoliberal practices, but instead, as the next section explores, in rethinking pedagogic and gendered relationships within the conservatoire.
+The way forward therefore lies not in replacing patriarchal conservatoire authority with neoliberal practices, but instead, as the next section explores, in rethinking the pedagogic and gendered relationships within the conservatoire.

 Ways forward